SAP source reference

 }

-PermanentId (String)
+PermanentId (string)

 The PermanentId is an alternative, permanent unique item identifier.

 When you expect the item Uri to change, this ensures that Coveo Machine Learning (Coveo ML) recognizes the items despite their new URI and associates them to the old data.
-So, in the future, if you modify or delete this source and reindex the same items, specifying the same item PermanentId format in your next configuration will ensure that Machine Learning doesn’t consider your items as new and rather picks up where it left off.
+So, in the future, if you modify or delete this source and reindex the same items, specifying the same item PermanentId format in your next configuration will ensure that ML doesn’t consider your items as new and rather picks up where it left off.

 Dynamic values are supported.